How long should conveyancing take

 If the buyer requires a mortgage, they will need to make an application to a mortgage lender.
 The lender will carry out a valuation survey of the property to ensure it is suitable for the requested mortgage amount.
 This stage can take a few weeks.

-See also How to calculate how long you have had lice
+See also How long do you leave toner in

 5. Exchange of contracts